touying-typ/touying/src/slides.typ

 ///   ),
 ///   ..args,
 /// )
-/// ```)
+/// ```
 ///
-/// `..args` is the configurations of the slides.
+/// - args (arguments): The configurations of the slides.
 For example, you can use `config-page(paper: "presentation-16-9")` to set the aspect ratio of the slides.
 ///
-/// `body` is the contents of the slides.
+/// - body (content): The contents of the slides.
 #let touying-slides(..args, body) = {
   // get the default config
   let args = (configs.default-config,) + args.pos()